babashka/babashka/README.md

 Hello from gist script!
 ```

-When invoking `bb` with a main function the expression `(System/getProperty
+When invoking `bb` with a main function, the expression `(System/getProperty
 "babashka.main")` will return the name of the main function.

 Also see the